crustio/Crust-Grants-Program/applications/switchswap.md

 But these projects are not the main advantages of our team.
 We are strong at the fast adaptability in new tech environments and have a great passion for building products.

-Furthermore, we care about small details and always put ourselves in the customer's shoes, it could be a plus point to deliver user-oriented products.
+Furthermore, we care about small details and always put ourselves in the customer's shoes, it is a plus point that ensures we will deliver a user-oriented/easy-to-use product.

 ### Team Code Repos
 * https://github.com/nghianguyen119